 The newer version of my laser, the one being promoted as a floater treatment laser is for the most part identical to the one we use with one exception: The light source used to illuminate the back of the eye.
 That one change allows the doctor to use the light source in a position that decreases the certainty of where the laser will deliver its energy.
 That one change, we believe, will increase the risk of losing track of where the laser is focused and potentially deliver energy where it may damage the retina or the natural lens possibly causing a cataract.

 SO HOW IS 'THE FLOATER DOCTOR' PRACTICE DIFFERENT?

 We believe the time generously spent with the patient is important to our success and reputation.
 It allows the patients to ask questions and receive in return lengthy, thorough, and honest explanations.
 We see only 3-5 patients per day and spend 60-90 minutes with each patient or more as needed to give them full attention and focus.

 CAN WE RECOMMEND ANYONE ELSE FOR YOU?

 No we can not.
 Dr. Johnson has treated patients who have been refused treatment by others because the floater problem was too complex, or were partially treated with unsatisfactory results.
 We have seen complications by other doctors who are new to the laser.
-We strongly believe that this is such a rare skill set that it is usually worth the extra expense and inconvenience to see Dr. Johnson in in The Dallas- Ft.
+We strongly believe that this is such a rare skill set that it is usually worth the extra expense and inconvenience to travel to see Dr. Johnson in in The Dallas- Ft.
 Worth area of Texas.

-Injury to lens from another doctor new to the use of YAG laser
+NOT MINE !!
+Injury to lens from another doctor new to the YAG laser